cel-testacc/read-endpoints/go-gin/README.md

-## This is one of the endpoints written using Go (which I am still learning) and the Gin framework.
+## This is one of the endpoints written using Go and the Gin framework.

 ### External Dependencies:
 - "github.com/gin-gonic/gin"